jibin2706/jibin2706/README.md

 ### Hi there I'm Jibin Thomas 👋
 A Frontend Developer based in Mumbai, India.
 I graduated from Wilson College in Bachelor of Science in Information Technology, tho everything that I know for the web is through self-learning.
-Currently, I work for [Pepper Content](https://www.peppercontent.in).
-While I'm not coding, you can find me playing chess or cricketing, reading fictional books, or binging on Netflix.
+Currently, I work at [Pepper Content](https://www.peppercontent.in).
+While I'm not coding, you can find me playing chess or FPS games, reading fictional books, or binging on Netflix.

 I also casually [blog](https://jibin.tech/blog) on topics that I learn.